h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 Any PSK used for TLS MUST NOT be used for attribute obfuscation in place of the RADIUS shared secret.
 Any PSK used for TLS MUST NOT be the same as a RADIUS shared secret which is used for RADIUS/UDP or RADIUS/TLS.

+## Session Resumption

+{{RFC 7301}} Section 3.1 states that ALPN is negotiated on each connection, even if session resumption is used:

+> When session resumption or session tickets (RFC5077) are used, the previous contents of this extension are irrelevant, and only the values in the new handshake messages are considered.

+In order to prevent down-bidding attacks, RADIUS servers which negotiate radius/1.1 MUST associate that information with the session ticket.
+On session resumption, the server MUST advertise only the capability to do radius/1.1 for that session.
+That is, even if the server configuration permits both radius/1 and radius/1.1 for new connections, the server MUST NOT permit radius/1 for sessions which had previously negotiated radius/1.1.

 # Definition of radius/1.1

 This section describes the application-layer data which is sent inside of (D)TLS when using the radius/1.1 protocol.
 Unless otherwise discussed herein, the application-layer data is unchanged from traditional RADIUS.
 This protocol is only used when "radius/1.1" has been negotiated by both ends of a connection.